-Arena players from North America, Europe, China, the Asia-Pacific, and Latin America will compete throughout 2019 in the Arena World Championship (AWC), hoping to prove themselves in battle and earn their spot at the AWC Finals in later in the year.
-Only one team will walk away as the 2019 Arena World Champions.
+Arena players from the Americas and Europe will compete throughout 2020 in the Arena World Championship (AWC), hoping to prove themselves in battle and earn one of eight spots at the AWC Circuit for their region.

-First, teams need to prove themselves in their own region, starting with their Arena Cups.
+First, teams need to prove themselves starting with the Arena Cups.
 These are online 3v3 Arena tournaments, hosted by Blizzard, open to players of all skill levels.
 Regional bragging rights and cash rewards are up for grabs!

-The Arena World Championship operates on a point system.
-Points will be awarded to the top eight teams for each Arena Cup in 2019.
-These points can add up to a ticket to the Arena World Championship Finals at the end of the year.
+The Arena World Championship Cups operate on a point system.
+Points will be awarded to the top twelve teams for each Arena Cup in 2020.
+These points can add up to a ticket into the AWC Battle for Azeroth Circuit at the end of the season.

-Each team will be allowed one roster swap per year, but these roster swaps will result in a 50% deduction of their AWC point pool at the time of the swap.
+Each team will be allowed one free roster swap in the season, following this roster swaps will result in a 50% deduction of their AWC point pool at the time of the swap.

 Remember, anyone can try to compete in the Arena World Championship!
 Head to our sign-up page for more information.